pas256/blog/source/_posts/2011-01-12-git-and-svn-working-together.markdown

 git push
 ```

 We now have a change in Git that is not in SVN.
-To copy the change over to SVN we do a "dcommit”
+To copy the change over to SVN we do a "dcommit"

 ``` bash
 git svn dcommit